 Searching for the best touring kayak paddle out there?
 After researching the 40 most popular two-piece kayak paddles, we picked 12 of our favorites and spent over 100 hours rigorously testing them side-by-side.
-We toured hundreds of miles with these paddles, analyzing their glide, swing and overall feel.
+We toured for many miles with these paddles, analyzing their feel, performance, and durability.
 We ventured across lakes, meandered through meadows, and endured high winds and waves.
-We did it all to push these paddles to their limits to identify the pros and cons of each.
-We got to know them very well and here pass on our findings to help you select the right paddle for your next kayaking adventure.If you love getting out on the water, there are various ways you can do it.
+We pushed these paddles to their limits (and slightly beyond) to identify the pros and cons of each design.
+We got to know them exceptionally well and pass on our findings to help you select the very best paddle for your next kayaking adventure.If you love getting out on the water, there are various ways you can do it.
 We've tested several types of water vessels, from kayaks to SUPs and more transportable, inflatable options like inflatable SUPs and inflatable kayaks.
 Grab a sun shirt, dry bag, a life jacket or PFD and some buddies, and have fun out there!